-6.4.14 Mortuary Transfers
+6.5.14 Mortuary Transfers

 All deceased patients must be sent to the mortuary wearing their inpatient identity bands.
-An additional identification band will be added bearing the full name and address of the deceased, age and date of admission.
+An additional identification band MUST be added by the healthcare professional completing last offices and MUST bear the full name and address of the deceased, age and date of admission.

-If full details of the body are not known at the time of receipt of the body - temporary tags bearing the terms unidentified male /female /adult /child are used.
+If full details of the body are not known at the time of receipt of the body temporary tags bearing the terms unidentified male /female /adult /child are used.
 These tags should also include the date and time of admission to the mortuary.
 Verbal patient details can be accepted from the funeral director or police handling the body.

-Bodies from within the hospital are accompanied by the death notification form, completed by the ward staff and signed by the nurse in charge and countersigned by the service assistants/porters transferring the body.
-Particular attention must be made to any valuable items remaining on the deceased.
+Bodies from within the hospital are accompanied by the death notification form, completed by the ward staff completing last offices and signed by the nurse in charge and countersigned by the service assistants/porters transferring the body.
+Particular attention must be made to any valuable items remaining on the deceased and must be accurately recorded on the notification of death form.

-For hospital deaths, the yellow form must be checked with the patient identification wrist or ankle band before the body is placed in the fridge.
+For hospital deaths, the yellow form must be checked with the deceased patient identification wrist or ankle band before the body is placed in the fridge.